ShivamBhosale/100DaysOfCode/index.md

 ## Day 24 - Cat and Dog Classifier
 I made a Cat and Dog Classifier and deployed it on streamlit.
 The model has 70% of validation accuracy.
 This was first time that I had actually deployed a model after creating it.

+## Day 25 - Hand Written Digit Recognizer
+Had a really lazy day today so just made a basic tensorflow handwritten digit recognizer based on the pre-made keras mnist datasets.
+Will also be reading a Research paper based on CNN today.